Chengdu, China

 I went to see the Pandas yesterday in more or less their natural environment.
 (See below.)

 On the whole, it was a great experience but it can't be denied that China tourists can be even worse than their American compatriots.
-One beautiful Chinese woman (I thought of happy deaths) with a professional Nikon camera kept whistling at a sleeping panda in hopes that he'd awake and move so she could get a better picture.
+One beautiful Chinese woman with a professional Nikon camera kept whistling at a sleeping panda in hopes that he'd awake and move so she could get a better picture.

 I also don't understand what's going on with the zoo keepers.
 The Panda would probably be extinct without Chinese conservationists but I find this hard to match with the way they let these shy, individualistic animals be treated by the tourists.
 A couple of young pandas were trying to sleep in cages on the other side of a glass barrier from the tourists.
 Kids were screaming at the animals and slapping the glass, while the adults packed in to flash snapshots or videotape the pair.